cleveland-lewis/Roots/README.md

 # Roots

 Roots is a macOS-native study planner and academic dashboard built with SwiftUI.
-It centralizes courses, assignments, exams, and a Motion-style AI scheduler into a single Apple-native interface.
+It centralizes courses, assignments, exams, and an automatic scheduler into a single Apple-native interface.
+Any LLM usage is limited or allowed by the user and is built to work offline with local LLMs; however, users can utilize their API Keys.

 The app is designed for: